 Disasters, including the COVID-19 pandemic, devastate lower-income communities, creating new poverty and further entrenching inequality.
 As a law student, you have an opportunity this summer to play a critical role in improving disaster preparedness and recovery by working alongside an Equal Justice Works Fellow in our Disaster Resilience Program.

-The need for legal services is especially critical for the parts of the country hard hit by the pandemic and prone to natural disasters such as hurricanes, flooding, and wildfires.
+The need for legal services is especially critical for parts of the country hard hit by the pandemic and prone to natural disasters such as hurricanes, flooding, and wildfires.
 Our Disaster Resilience Program mobilizes full-time lawyers (Equal Justice Works Fellows) to provide free civil legal aid in disaster-prone areas to ensure vital legal services are accessible to rebuild lives, stabilize communities, and create resilience.
 As a current law student, you have an opportunity to support an Equal Justice Works Fellow as a Student Fellow.

 Through the program, Student Fellows will have the opportunity to: